-"God gave a us second son, tanned, with dark hair, a beautiful gypsy baby," wrote Tomasz Panufnik, the future composer’s father on the 24th of September, 1914.
+'God gave a us second son, tanned, with dark hair, a beautiful gypsy baby', wrote Tomasz Panufnik, the future composer’s father on the 24 September 1914.
 Little Andrzej was born in Warsaw.
-His mother was Matylda Panufnik, nee Thonnes.
-She was said to have had ancestors from the east of England, which was of significance for Andrzej as he later chose to call England his second home
+His mother was Matylda Panufnik, née Thonnes.
+She was said to have had ancestors from the east of England, which was of significance for Andrzej as he later chose to call England his second home.

 Tomasz Panufnik was an engineer specialising in hydraulic engineering, but his biggest passion was making violins.
 He began as an amateur, but his instruments soon gained fame and appreciation among instrumentalists and music teachers.
 They could even be held responsible for the birth of his two sons, Mirosław and Andrzej.
 Professor Izydor Lotto, a great pedagogue and violin virtuoso recommended Tomasz to one of his students.
 Panufnik senior didn’t sell her his violin, not wanting to trade the works of his craft.
 But he did promise to appear at a dinner held by Lutto, in order to allow the young woman to try out one of his instruments.

 The violinmaker was enchanted not only with the looks of the young violin player, but also with the skillful performance and delightful warmth of the tones she brought out of his precious instrument. […] Soon afterwards, they got married in a church on Jasna Góra, before the famous painting of the Black Madonna.

 The first instrument to have reached Andrzej Panufnik’s ears was undoubtably the violin.